MKLab-ITI/hugomklab/content/projects/nobias/position-bias-mitigation.md

 * "_must not have resided or carried out their main activity (work, studies, etc.) in the country of the recruiting beneficiary for more than 12 months in the 3 years immediately before the recruitment date.
 Compulsory national service, short stays such as holidays, and time spent as part of a procedure for obtaining refugee status under the Geneva Convention are not taken into account_".
 * "_be in the first four years (full-time equivalent research experience) of their research careers and have not been awarded a doctoral degree_".

+You work efficiently and reliably, independently as well as in teams.
+You have very good communication skills and scientific curiosity.
+Your English is very good.
+You are flexible and prepared to travel and to integrate into the local teams, while keeping a focus on your PhD and on delivering scientific and other project-related output.

+We welcome all applicants, but specifically encourage people from traditionally under-represented groups to apply.

+Applications will be processed according to the rules of the corresponding host institute and in compliance with the general rules for projects in the H2020/Marie Skłodowska-Curie programmes.

+#### Salary

+In accordance with the MSCA-ITN rules: approximately 34,800€ gross per year, subject to health insurance/tax deductions (pursuant to Greek Law), not including mobility and family allowance (if applicable).

 <img width="70" src="https://mklab.iti.gr/projects/nobias/flag_yellow_low.jpg" alt="EU Emblem" />